• 1.jpg

 Built to generate revenue, not just visitors

 A park that fills on summer weekends but runs empty on Tuesday mornings is not a sustainable business.
 Skywalker designs the commercial strategy into the park concept from Stage 2 — not as an afterthought.
+Our Public-Private Partnership model allows governmental bodies to build and own the asset while leasing operations to private commercial entities, maximising both social return and commercial yield.

 40%